codingwithmaajid/Gmail-to-Telegram-digest/README.md

 # 📧➡️ Email Summary to Telegram

-> Automatically summarizes incoming Gmail emails using an LLM and sends the digest to your Telegram chat — no manual inbox checking needed.
+> Automatically summarizes incoming Gmails  using an LLM chain and sends the digest to your Telegram chat — no manual inbox checking needed.

 ---